curlsli/webpack-book/docs/en/techniques/04_testing.md

 Mocha also provides a watch mode which you can activate through `npm run test:mocha -- --watch`.
 It runs the test suite as you modify the code.

-T> `--grep <pattern>` can be used for constraining the behavior if you want to focus only on a particular set of tests.
+> `--grep <pattern>` can be used for constraining the behavior if you want to focus only on a particular set of tests.

 ### Configuring Webpack